athos/symbol-analyzer/README.md

 The basic usages of `symbol-analyzer` are *extract* and *analyze*.

-**Note** `symbol-analyzer` is still of alpha quality and its APIs and the format of their return values described below are highly subject to change.
+**Note** `symbol-analyzer` is still of alpha quality, and its APIs and the format of their return values described below are highly subject to change.

 ### Extract